pola-rs/polars-xdt/README.md

 eXtra stuff for DateTimes in [Polars](https://www.pola.rs/).

 - ✅ blazingly fast, written in Rust!
-- ✅ seamless Polars integration!
+- ✅ custom business-day arithmetic!
-- ✅ define your own custom holidays and weekends!
+- ✅ convert to and from multiple time zones!
+- ✅ format datetime in different locales!

 Installation
 ------------